tobikaleigh/laravel-actions/README.md

 $order->runAction('cancel');
 ```

-# Dispatch to a queue for longrunning tasks
+# Dispatch to a queue for long-running tasks

 You can dispatch any action to the [Laravel Queue](https://laravel.com/docs/queues).
-Extend the `QueueableAction`.
+Extend the action using `QueueableAction`.

 ```php
 namespace App\Actions\Order;